zenotech/pyepic/docs/source/examples.rst

     # Create the job using application version ID 12
     openfoam_job = OpenFoamJob(12, "job_name", "epic://my_data/foam/")

+    # Configure the solver to run on 24 paritions for a maximum of 12 hours
+    openfoam_job.solver.partitions = 24
+    openfoam_job.solver.runtime = 12

     # Create the specification for submission to queue ID 3
     job_spec = openfoam_job.get_job_create_spec(3)